Tag: hear

 Luke 14:25–35; 1 John 3:14–18

-Then John, a disciple of writes that we are to our brothers and sisters, and that anyone who hates their brother or system is a murderer (even if said brother or sister still lives), and because of that they don’t have life.
+Then John, a disciple of writes that we are to love our brothers and sisters, and that anyone who hates their brother or system is a murderer (even if said brother or sister still lives), and because of that they don’t have eternal .
 Confused, yet?

 Hate may seem overly dramatic, however, in the cultural context, hate was the understanding.
 Only a hateful child, parent, spouse, and so forth would choose Jesus over family.
 In that time, the time shortly thereafter, and it appears now, family loyalty is against Jesus.

 Which brings us to John’s words.
-His hate is more along the lines of what we think of when we hear the hate.
-The kind of hate that blindly rages and cares more about hurting another than the .
+His hate is more along the lines of what we think of when we the word hate.
+The kind of hate that blindly rages and cares more about hurting another than blessing the .
 This is the context of John’s hate.

 This framily is found within the body of Christ.
 Because of its place within the body of Christ, it should not have divided loyalties.
 Of course, when it comes to human frailty, we all know that isn’t the case.